On the deep-water and shallow-water limits of the intermediate long wave equation from a statistical viewpoint: Preliminaries

 \begin{lemma}[Wiener chaos estimate] Let $\{ g_n\}_{n \in \Z }$ be an independent family of standard complex-valued Gaussian random variables conditioned that $g_n = \cj{g_{-n}}$.
 Given $k \in \N$, let $\{Q_j\}_{j \in \N}$ be a sequence of polynomials in $ \mathbf{g}=\{ g_n\}_{n \in \Z}$ of degrees at most $k$ such that $\sum_{j \in \N} Q_j(\mathbf{g}) \in \R$, almost surely.
 Then, for any finite $p \ge 2$, we have

 \end{lemma}

 Lastly, we provide a brief discussion on the Wick renormalization.

-\noi $\bullet$ \textbf{Wick renormalization.} Let $\{\b_k, k\in\N\}$ be i.i.d.~real-valued standard Gaussian random variables, which can be built from the Gaussian white noise $W$ in \eqref{Wnoise}.
+\noi $\bullet$ \textbf{Wick renormalization.} Let $\{\b_k, k\in\N\}$ be independent real-valued standard Gaussian random variables, which can be built from the Gaussian white noise $W$ in \eqref{Wnoise}.
 Consider the polynomial $Q(x_1, ... , x_n)$ with $n$ variables.
 We denote its degree by ${\rm deg}(Q)$.
 Then, the random variable $Q(\b_1, ... , \b_n)$ belongs to the sum of the first ${\rm deg}(Q)$ Wiener chaoses, that is,

 \noi One can find a unique polynomial $P$ with the same degree and the same coefficient on the leading order term such that $P(\b_1, ... , \b_n) \in \G_k^W$, that is, $P(\b_1, ... , \b_n) $ is the projection of $Q(\b_1, ... , \b_n)$ onto $\G^W_{{\rm deg}(Q)}$.
 We call such a polynomial $P$ as the Wick-ordered version of $Q$, and we write $P = \W(Q)$.